 One of the most popular customization options is adding a logo to the center of your QR code.
 Here's how to do it right:

-- Your logo should cover no more than 30% of the QR code's area.
+Your logo should cover no more than 30% of the QR code's area.
 Our system automatically adjusts error correction to compensate for the logo.
+Use a simplified version of your logo if possible—detailed logos can interfere with scanning.
+Use a logo with a transparent background, or place it on a white circle to ensure it doesn't blend into the QR pattern.

 Pattern and Shape Options

-Modern QR codes can use different dot patterns and shapes while remaining scannable:
+Modern QR codes can use different dot patterns and shapes while remaining scannable: square dots (classic), rounded squares, circular dots, and custom corner styles.

 The key is ensuring each 'module' (the smallest unit of the QR code) is clearly distinguishable from its neighbors.